North Korean People's Liberation Front

-North Korean People's Liberation Front (NKPLF; 북한 인민해방전선) is a South Korean militant paramilitary organization consisting of North Korean defectors, formed by former defecting members of the Korean People's Army, planning to overthrow the North Korean government and replace it with the Government based in Seoul.
+North Korean People's Liberation Front (NKPLF; 북한 인민해방전선) is a South Korean militant paramilitary organization consisting of North Korean defectors, formed by former defecting members of the Korean People's Army, planning to overthrow the North Korean government and replace it with the government based in Seoul.
 It is based in Seoul.

-It is prepared to give armed support for a possible uprising against the North Korean regime.
+It claims to have prepared to give armed support for a possible uprising against the North Korean regime.
 Many of its current activities have been limited to information warfare including balloon drops, and smuggling various kinds of media to North Korea.
 The North Korean People's Liberation Front is also smuggling information out of North Korea.
 They have repeatedly petitioned to join the South Korean military.
 It works together with many other activist defector NGOs including Free North Korea Radio to achieve a regime change in North Korea.

 The North Korean People's Liberation Front announced a plan in 2012 to launch a political party.